All the Actually Good Places to Eat at JFK Airport in NYC

 Other options in Terminal 4:

-This pizza joint born out of the East Village in 2008 is known for its saucy slices and signature artichoke pizza with spinach, cream sauce, and pecorino romano cheese.
+New Yorkers are split on the merits of Artichoke Pizza.
+Some love the saucy slices, and others think it’s overhyped and that you can get a better pie at half of the no-name pizzerias in Downtown Manhattan.
+But you’re not wandering around the West Village or NoLita—you’re stuck in JFK, baby!
 The slices are big and make for a relatively affordable meal in a sea of overpriced options, putting this Artichoke Pizza location solidly into the win column, no matter what anybody says.

 Other options in Terminal 5:

-Open: AeroNuova, Aunt Butchie’s Bakery Café, Cibo Express, Custom Burger, Eggy Weggy, H&H Bagel, New York Sports Grill, Re:Vive Bars, Starbucks
+Open: AeroNuova, Aunt Butchie’s Bakery Café, Baked by Melissa, Cibo Express, Custom Burger, Eggy Weggy, Deep Blue on the Fly, New York Sports Grill, Re:Vive Bars, Starbucks, World Bean

-Temporarily Closed: 5ive Steak, Away Café, Caribbean Kitchen, Horizon Bakery Café, Jamba Juice, La Vie, Loft, Lucy’s Asian Kitchen, Market Table & Feature Entrees Bar, Piquillo, Revolucion
+Temporarily closed: 5ive Steak, Away Café, Caribbean Kitchen, Deep Blue Sushi, Horizon Bakery Café, Jamba Juice, La Vie, Loft, Lucy’s Asian Kitchen, Market Table & Feature Entrees Bar, Piquillo, Revolucion

 Terminal 7’s food options are, admittedly, limited, but that doesn’t mean you can’t find a spot to throw back a glass of wine.
 Le Grand Comptoir wine bar is the perfect place to sip a chilled white while you graze on some olives or a simple charcuterie platter—anything arranged instead of cooked is always a good choice in an airport.
 The drinks aren’t cheap, but they will liven up your time in Terminal 7, which is more than worth the price.